browserengineering/book/book/animations.md

 would return the same thing as `composited_bounds`, and we could just edit the code above to write `composited_bounds` and call it a day.

-[^only-overflow]: There is, however, a way to create overlap with our current
+[^only-overflow]: There technically is a way to create overlap with our current
 browser: by setting the `width` and `height` of elements such that it causes text to overflow on top of siblings further down the page.